Miran, Afghanistan

 Mīrān (ميران) is a town in Maidan Wardak Province, central Afghanistan.
-It is the administrative center of Day Mirdad District.
+It is the administrative center of Dai Mirdad District.

-The town of Miran has a population of 2,760.
+Miran has a population about 2,760.

 Geography

-Miran is located about 2,812 m above sea level.
+Miran is located 2,812 m above sea level.

 Climate

 Miran has a warm-summer humid continental climate (Köppen climate classification: Dsb) with warm, dry summers and cold winters.

-The warmest month in Miran is July, averaging 16 °C (60.8 °F).
-The coldest temperatures usually occur in December, January and February, when daily mean temperatures range from -4 to -6 °C (24 - 20 °F) throughout the day.

 Demographics

 A majority of the population are Pashtuns and Hazaras.
-Pashto in Wardag accent, as well as Hazaragi language are spoken in the town.
+The main language spoken in the town are the Wardag dialect of Pashto and Hazaragi dialect of Persian.